Kidde

-Kidde (/ˈkɪdə/) is a brand and division of Carrier Global that manufactures and distributes fire detection and suppression equipment, as well as smoke and CO alarm units.
-Kidde is one of America's largest manufacturer of smoke alarms and fire safety products.
-Kidde Fire Safety North America is headquartered in Mebane, NC.
+Kidde (/ˈkɪdə/) is an American multinational company that manufactures and distributes fire detection and suppression equipment, as well as smoke and CO alarm units.
+Kidde is one of America's largest manufacturers of smoke alarms and fire safety products.

+Kidde is headquartered in Mebane, North Carolina, and it has been part of Kidde Global Solutions since December 2024.

 History

 The company was founded by Walter Kidde in 1917 in the United States.
-The founder was of Czech ancestry, and unrelated to the Danish author Harald Kidde.

 1900s

 Walter Kidde founded Kidde Inc. in 1917 with $300 he had in savings.
 In 1918 the company, then known as Walter Kidde & Company, purchased the rights to the "Rich" system; a way to detect fires on board ships.

 1920s

 In 1923, Kidde purchased the patent rights for a siphon device that allowed quick release of carbon dioxide, improving the function of fire extinguishers.
 In 1924, the company produced the first portable carbon dioxide fire extinguisher and in 1925 it installed the first built in industrial fire extinguishing system.
 In 1926, Walter Kidde & Company partnered with the Navy to design a system to protect airplane engines against fires.